-- 5.1.1.Adherence to at least 80% of the parameters of the Bonus Goals (as defined below); and - 5.1.2.The Company does not have negative cash flow or other circumstances which would endanger its ability to meet its liabilities over the course of the following 18 months (after payment of the proposed bonuses.)
+- 5.1.1.Adherence to at least 80% of the parameters of the Bonus Goals (as defined below); and - 5.1.2.
+The Company does not have circumstances which would endanger its ability to meet its liabilities over the course of the following 18 months (after payment of the proposed bonuses.)